dearlordlt/silly-media/docs/api.md

 ## Overview

-Silly Media provides two main capabilities:
+Silly Media provides three main capabilities:
 - **Image Generation**: Text-to-image using diffusion models
 - **Text-to-Speech (TTS)**: Voice synthesis with zero-shot voice cloning via "actors"
+- **Video Generation**: Text-to-video (T2V) and image-to-video (I2V) using HunyuanVideo

 The service uses a **smart VRAM manager** that automatically loads/unloads models to fit within GPU memory.
-Only one model type (image or audio) can be active at a time.
+Only one model type (image, audio, or video) can be active at a time.

 ---